TABLE OF CONTENTS

 In general, the chemical makeup of different cannabis strains can vary, especially in terms of the concentrations of various cannabinoids (including THC and CBD) and terpenes (the substances that give the plant its flavor and aroma).

-It's vital to think about the effects that each strain is renowned for and how they might interact when mixing different strains.
-For instance, blending a strain with a high THC content with one with a high CBD content can produce a balanced and possibly less powerful experience.
+It's vital to think about the effects that each strain is known for and how they might interact when mixing different strains.

 Combining strains with complementing effects can result in an even better experience.
-Some strains are also known for particular effects, such as uplifting, soothing, or stimulating.
+Strains are known for particular effects, such as uplifting, soothing, or stimulating.

 The effects of various strains might fluctuate significantly from person to person, so it's usually a good idea to start with tiny doses and pay attention to how your body responds before ingesting more.